typesense/typesense-website/docs-site/content/guide/organizing-collections.md

 In general, we recommend that you create one collection per type of document / record you have.
 It might help to think of a collection as being similar to a table in a relational database.

-So for eg, if you have an ecommerce store and you want users to search on products and blog articles, you would create two collections:
+So for eg, if you have an ecommerce store, and you want users to search on products and blog articles, you would create two collections:

 - `products` collection to store all product records